-This document details the developer impact of moving to Zebra devices running Android Nougat (API level 24 & 25).
-It is the follow-up to my previous document about preparing for Android Marshmallow (API level 23).
-If you are moving from Lollipop directly to Nougat, I recommend you read the documents in sequence since all of the information related to Marshmallow (e.g. runtime permissions or doze mode) is also pertinent to Nougat.
+This blog details the developer impact of moving to Zebra devices running Android Nougat (API level 24 & 25).
+It is the follow-up to my previous blog about preparing for Android Marshmallow (API level 23).
+If you are moving from Lollipop directly to Nougat, I recommend you read the blogs in sequence since all of the information related to Marshmallow (e.g. run-time permissions or doze mode) is also pertinent to Nougat.

 Audience for this document

 Zebra’s new TC20 and TC25 devices ship with Android Nougat installed.
 Zebra's TC51, TC56, TC70x and TC75x can already be updated to Nougat and in due course, additional Zebra devices (both old and new) may receive the Nougat update.
 Any developers targeting deployments featuring at least one Nougat device, or any devices that will be updated to Nougat should be aware of the changes detailed here.
 Since Zebra devices are shipping with Android Nougat 7.1 (API 25) this document does not distinguish between 7.0 (API 24) and 7.1.

 In contrast to some of the fundamental changes that took place in Marshmallow like dynamic run-time permissions, the changes introduced for Nougat should have less of an impact for Enterprise developers.
 Google published an overview of the Nougat changes on its developer portal for 7.0 and 7.1 with more detail on Android 7.0 behavior changes also available.
 This document does not replace recommendations from Google, but is designed to supplement those recommendations for enterprise use-cases.